Germany: Anti-far-right protests held ahead of state polls – DW – 08/31/2024

 AfD set to be biggest in Thuringia

-In Saxony, polls put the AfD behind the CDU, but within the margin of error, and with the populist leftist BSW in third place.
+In Saxony, polls put the AfD behind the CDU, but within the margin of error, and the BSW in third place.

-Both elections are expected to deal a blow to Chancellor Olaf Scholz's three-party coalition, amid deep voter dissatisfaction over economic weakness, the East lagging the West and high levels of immigration.
+Both elections are expected to deal a blow to Chancellor Olaf Scholz's three-party coalition of Social Democrats, Greens and Free Democrats, amid deep voter dissatisfaction over immigration and economic weakness in eastern Germany compared to western regions.

 The mainstream parties have refused to work with the AfD, meaning that even if the party secures victory on Sunday, it would likely be unable to form a coalition in either state.